krve/inmobile/README.md

 # Inmobile SMS Gateway

+This repo is deprecated in place of the new InMobile PHP API client: [Official SDK](https://github.com/inMobile/inMobile-PHP-API-Client)

 This is a PHP package for sending text messages using [Inmobile](https://www.inmobile.com/).
 Inmobile is a text message gateway.